Colorado Looks At More Incentives To Increase Vaccinations As $1 Million Lottery Ends

-DENVER (CBS4) – As Gov. Jared Polis announced the fifth $1 million vaccine lottery winner, he also urged the 30% of Coloradans who haven’t received a dose of vaccine to get it soon.
+DENVER (CBS4) – As Gov. Jared Polis announced the fifth and final $1 million vaccine lottery winner, he also urged the 30% of Coloradans who haven’t received a dose of the COVID-19 vaccine to get it soon.

 “Let’s end this pandemic once and for all, right here in Colorado,” Polis said.
 “The virus is still with us, highly spreadable variants that are potentially more dangerous like the delta variant.
 It’s a majority of cases in many parts of our state, but the vaccines work against the delta variant and all the variants.”